shaban-khan/aks-ns-poc/envoy-gateway/Final-deployment/Envoy-gatway-internal-final.md

 Your release is named: envoy. 🎉

-Your release is in namespace: envoy-gateway. 🎉
+Your release is in namespace: envoy-gateway-system. 🎉

 To learn more about the release, try:

-  $ helm status envoy -n envoy-gateway
+  $ helm status envoy -n envoy-gateway-system
-  $ helm get all envoy -n envoy-gateway
+  $ helm get all envoy -n envoy-gateway-system

 To have a quickstart of Envoy Gateway, please refer to https://gateway.envoyproxy.io/latest/tasks/quickstart.